-Cobra Health Plans and Health Insurance Alternatives in North Carolina
+COBRA Health Plans in North Carolina and Top Health Insurance Alternatives to COBRA

 If you have lost your employer-based North Carolina health insurance due to job loss or divorce, you owe it to yourself to fully understand all your options!
-Many individuals who lose their employer-based health insurance assume they must pay for COBRA coverage to stay insured.
-However, there are BETTER options, particularly if you’re healthy.
+Many individuals who lose their employer-based health insurance assume they must pay for COBRA health plans to stay insured.
+However, there are much better options, particularly if you’re healthy.
 To demonstrate this point, let’s look at these factors:

 1. COBRA is Expensive